 Prepare an ID Copy and a Blind Copy as follows:

 1. ID Copy: Include ID information on all pages of the ID copy.
-List the month and name of the contest in the upper left side of the entry.
-Place the poet's ID information in the upper right side of the entry: name and address.
+List the month and name of the contest in the upper left side of each page of the entry.
+Place the poet's ID information in the upper right side of each page of the entry: name and address for all entries, and include the email address for emailed entries.
 For mailed copies, an address label/sticker is acceptable.

 2. Blind Copy: Place the month and name of the contest in the upper left side of the entry.
 Do not place any identifying information on this copy.